alexchexes/php-schema2class/README.md

 - Use `--no-enums`/`noEnums: true` to keep the pre‑8.1 behaviour and avoid generating enum classes.
 - PHPDoc descriptions derived from schema `"description"` fields.
 - All PHP properties are `private` (unless `--no-getters` is used), with getter methods and explicit return type declarations (PHPDoc for PHP 5 mode).
 - Namespacing: Specify the namespace for all classes with `--target-namespace` (`targetNamespace`).
 If omitted, the generator inspects your `composer.json` and tries to infer it from the PSR‑4 configuration.
+If no match is found, the generator falls back to the name of the target directory.
   Generating classes without namespaces is currently not supported.
 - Class names are derived from the names in the `"definitions"` section.
 If you generate from a schema with a top-level object and no definitions, set the class name with the `--class` (`className`) option.
 - Class/enum names for sub‑objects are derived from property names.